Metro by T-Mobile Is Giving Away This Samsung Galaxy A16: Which Plans Are Eligible?

 Metro by T-Mobile is offering free Samsung Galaxy A16 phones on eligible plans right now.
 Here’s how the deal works.

-If your phone is ready for an upgrade, but your wallet's still exhausted from all that holiday shopping, Metro by T-Mobile has a free phone deal that could solve both of your problems.
+If your phone is ready for an upgrade, but your wallet's still exhausted from holiday shopping, Metro by T-Mobile has a free phone deal that could solve both of your problems.
 For a limited time, you can get up to four free Samsung Galaxy A16s with some of the most affordable mobile plans on the market right now.

 Here's how the deal works and what you can expect from the budget-friendly plans offered at Metro by T-Mobile.